geky/ramrsbd/README.md

 Though note $k$ is not a field element, so multiplication by $k$ represents normal repeated addition.
-And since addition is xor in our field, this just cancels out every other term.
+And since addition is xor in our field, this really just cancels out every other term.

 The end result is a simple formula for our error-magnitudes $Y_j$.

 #### WTF

 Haha, I know right?
 Where did this equation come from?
-How does it work?
+Why does it work?
 How did Forney even come up with this?

-I don't know the answer to most of these questions, there's very little documentation online about where/how/what this formula comes from.
+I don't know the answer to most of these questions, there's very little information online about where/how/what this formula comes from.

-But at the very least we can prove that it _does_ work!
+But at the very least we can prove that it _does_ work.

 #### The error-evaluator polynomial